 mypy is used to check for type errors.
 Run mypy --ignore-missing-imports src to check manually.

 Running tox will run black, flake8, mypy and pytest locally.

 Since we also do run some tests for postgres, the postgres database server must be installed on the local machine.
 It doesn’t have to be started though, since the tests do start postgres with a temporary data directory.

 On a debian based system apt install postgresql will install the postgresql database.

-The repository comes with a configuration file for pre-commit.
-We recommend using pipsi for installation of pre-commit.
-After installation of pre-commit, the git commit hooks can be activated with pre-commit install inside the py-eth-index repository.
+The repository comes with a configuration file for pre-commit. pre-commit will be installed as part of the development dependencies specified in requirements.txt.
+The git commit hooks can be activated with pre-commit install inside the py-eth-index repository.